eellpp/pubScratchpad/Tech/data_engineering/streaming/spark/PysparkQuestions.md

 too few (causing less concurrency, data skewing and improper resource utilization) or too many (causing task scheduling to take more time than actual execution time) partitions is not good.

-### What is the default partition size in spark
-By default, Spark creates one partition for each block of the file (blocks being 128MB by default in HDFS), but you can also ask for a higher number of partitions by passing a larger value.

 **How to create dataframe with complex datatype columns ?**
 We have to provide a schema